Research Project Ideas

 - Creating a Python-based long slit spectroscopy pipeline for KOSMOS @ APO

-- Many programming and data analysis pieces available, big and small.
+- Many coding and data analysis pieces available, big and small!

 - Active collaboration with Astropy in developing